brianobot/account_app/README.md

         def ready(self):
             import signals
     ```
 - Customize as it fits your needs

 ## Contribution
-If you come across a piece of code that can benefit from an improvement, document process and reason for improvement,
+If you come across a piece of code that could benefit from an improvement, document process and reason for improvement,
 and create a pull request to the original repository